IBM/openapi-to-graphql/docs/tutorials/loopback.md

 [Link objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#linkObject "Link object documentation") are constructs in OAS that allow you to explicitly define relationships between different models and operations.
 For example, when you query for a **Person**, you will receive a *motherId* and a *fatherId*, which can be used to query for other **People**.
 When you have actions that naturally lead to the next, you use **Link objects** to describe this flow.

-While **Link objects** (and OAS in general) are useful for documenting APIs, links are especially important for OASGraph.
-Even though OASGraph can wrap any API with a valid OAS, it needs **Link objects** in order to create GraphQL interfaces that can conduct the powerful nested queries they are famous for.
-If we try to use the OAS now, the GraphQL interface OASGraph will create will only be able to handle simple queries that are no different than the ones the original API is capable of.
+While **Link objects** (and OAS in general) are useful for documenting APIs, links are especially important for OpenAPI-to-GraphQL.
+Even though OpenAPI-to-GraphQL can wrap any API with a valid OAS, it needs **Link objects** in order to create GraphQL interfaces that can conduct the powerful nested queries they are famous for.
+If we try to use the OAS now, the GraphQL interface OpenAPI-to-GraphQL will create will only be able to handle simple queries that are no different than the ones the original API is capable of.
 Luckily, **Link objects** are easy to define.

 ***